CBC Spouses Essay Contest

 • The Congressional Black Caucus Foundation (CBCF) will have the right to publish, in full or in part, or otherwise duplicate any essay entered in the contest, along with the author’s name, without payment to the author.

-• All entries must be received by April 28, 2023 at 11:59 pm EST.
+• All entries must be received by March 29, 2025, 11:59 pm EST.

 Essay Guidelines